YunxinLi/LingCloud/README.md

 ## Architecture

-Here, you can see the detailed architecture and some experimental analyses of LingCloud 1.0.
+Here, you can see the detailed architecture and some experimental analyses of LingCloud 1.0, LMEye.

 ![](https://github.com/YunxinLi/LingCloud/blob/main/images/model.png)